Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   - msrest
   - requests (synchronous HTTP)
   - aiohttp (asynchronous HTTP)
-  - certifi
-  - ToDo : fill in more
+  > ToDo : fill in more

 * DON'T use external dependencies outside the list of "well known dependencis".
 To get a new dependency added, contact @adparch.
 ToDo : how to specify.

 * DON'T vendor dependencies unless approved by @adparch

+  *Vendoring dependencies in Python means including the source from another package as if it was part of our your package*

 ## Packaging

 * DO provide wheels for all supported Python versions and architectures

-* DO publish your packages to PyPi
+* DO publish your packages to PyPI

 * DO name your package after the namespace of your main client class

-* DO use all lowercase in your package name
+* DO use all lowercase in your package name with a dash (-) as a separator.

+* DON'T use underscore (_) or period (.) in your package name.

 * DO use semantic versioning for your package

+* DO follow the specific package guidance from packaging.md]

+  > TODO: Consolidate packaging wiki, python notes and this document

   * DO use pkgutil style namespace packages

   * DO depend on azure-nspkg for Python 2.x

   * DO follow PEP420 for Python 3.0

   * DO include __init__.py in sdists

-[More detailed instructions can be found in packaging.md]

 ## Packaging - Binary extensions